netz98/n98-magerun/readme.rst

    $ n98-magerun.phar admin:user:unlock [username]

-Releases the password lock on an admin (leave blank to unlock all admins)
+Releases the password lock on an admin (leave blank to unlock all admins).

 Disable admin notifications
 """""""""""""""""""""""""""